Foundations of Mathematics 11

 Foundations and Pre-Calculus Mathematics 10 or Literacy Foundations Math: Level 7

-This newly developed Foundations of Mathematics 11 course fully meets the learning outcomes for the new BC Curriculum.
-It is the pre-requisite for Foundations Mathematics 12.
+The Foundations Math 11 course fully meets the learning outcomes for the new BC Curriculum.

 This engaging and easy to navigate course was designed to help students reach their full potential in secondary math.
 Each lesson contains carefully selected practice problems and extra resources.